 It’s like showcasing your product directly to your customers as if you are presenting it to them face to face.

-For those that have tangible product like cars or electronic gadgets, live action explainer video does wonders.
+For those that have tangible products like cars or electronic gadgets, live action explainer video does wonders.
 It shows products as advertised, being used as advertised and looking exactly like your marketing.

 It limits your imagination.